yongning0310/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements

+#### Technical

-1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
+* Should work on any _mainstream OS_ as long as it has Java `11` or above installed.

+#### Performance

-2. Should be able to hold up to 1000 internships without a noticeable sluggishness in performance for typical usage.
+* Should be able to hold up to 1000 internships without a noticeable sluggishness in performance for typical usage.
+* Should respond to user commands within 2 seconds under normal conditions.

+#### Usability

-3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+* A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+* A new user should be able to grasp the basic features within 10 minutes.

+#### Security and Data Integrity

+* Should encrypt user data both during transfer and when stored.
+* Should authenticate user based on username.

 *{More to be added}*

 ### Glossary

-* **Mainstream OS**: Windows, Linux, Unix, OS-X
-* **Private contact detail**: A contact detail that is not meant to be shared with others
+* **Internship entry**: An entry in Flagship with information regarding the internship, including company name, role, application status, start date, duration, and role requirements
+* **Application status**: The current status of the internship entry (Yet to apply, Applied, In Progress, Accepted, Rejected)

 --------------------------------------------------------------------------------------------------------------------